Add Documents to Index and Disable Stop Words in GroupDocs.Search Java for Enhanced Search Accuracy

 tsettings.setUseStopWords(false);

-Defining Output Directory
+Defining the Output Directory

 import com.groupdocs.search.Index;